 Tuners: PRS designed

 On the other hand, thin-body acoustic guitars are a great option to minimize those two issues.
-These offer narrower necks and overall ease of reach.
+They also offer narrower necks, better portability and overall ease of reach.

 Every option on the list above is worth your consideration.
 Each has its own sets of pros and cons that will appeal to you over others.
 Whether you are looking for optimal sound, maximum playability, killer looks onstage, or just trying to fit your limited budget, there is a thinline guitar here for you.
 If you get a chance, try playing some of these at your local music store (just don’t play Stairway To Heaven).
 Happy guitar shopping!